kelseyhightower/confd/README.md

 ## Configuration

-confd loads external configuration from `/etc/confd/confd.toml`
+The confd configuration file is written in the TOML format and is loaded from `/etc/confd/confd.toml` by default.

 Optional: